 For more than 25 years, Deutsche Bank and the Berliner Philharmoniker enjoy a close partnership in which they have initiated and implemented innovative projects.

-More than 25 years of partnership – Deutsche Bank and Berliner Philharmoniker
+Almost 30 years of partnership – Deutsche Bank and Berliner Philharmoniker

 Deutsche Bank's and the Berliner Philharmoniker's partnership of more than 25 years is one of a kind in the world.
 As in every partnership, we share ambitions and passion for our causes.
 For more than 130 years, the Berliner Philharmoniker has been considered one of the world’s best orchestras, captivating audiences on all continents.
 Top quality and a willingness to explore new frontiers are unique attributes that make the Berliner Philharmoniker an ideal partner for Deutsche Bank.

 On August 26, the orchestra celebrated the start into the new concert season 2016/2017.
 For the first time ever, Berliner Philharmoniker hold an open air concert in cooperation with Deutsche Bank the day after the traditional opening.
 Around 15,000 participants enjoyed an exciting day with lots of music – free of charge.
 In line with their ongoing support of refugees, Berliner Philharmoniker had also invited the Syrian Expat Philharmonic Orchestra under the direction of Mariano Domingo, who started the afternoon by setting a musical signal against war and for international understanding.

 In March 2015, Deutsche Bank and Berliner Philharmoniker had extended their partnership by another five years until 2020.
 This enables us to further develop our joint projects and work towards our shared mission – overcoming borders and making classical music accessible to a wide audience.